amirhnajafiz/graphhub/app/docs/System Security/4_crypto.md

 3. __Chosen plain text__ : attacker can select the plain text and see its encrypted version.
 4. __Chosen cipher text__ : attacker can select see the plain text from encrypted version.
 5. __Chosen text__ : attacker can chose the plain text and see its encrypted version.

+In theory, the cryptographic algorithms have to be resistant to ciphertext only attacks.
+In reality, however, this is no sufficient.
+Some messages are much more frequently present in the traffic than others, and these messages are predictable.
+This is particularly true in the connection establishment phase, when the protocol mandates certain messages to be exchanged.
+Because the text of these messages can be perdicted, that means that the attacker knows the corresponding plaintext.
+So, crypographic algorithms have to be resistant to know plaintext attacks.

 ## Steganography